Home » By Course » Drinks » 10-Minute Berry Mocktail Recipe

 • Easy to turn into a cocktail: Just add a splash of gin, vodka, or prosecco if you want to mix it up.

-How to Make Berry Mocktail
+How to Make a Berry Mocktail

 Want to try it yourself?
 Keep scrolling for the printable recipe card with everything you need, from ingredients to step-by-step directions.